 Resilience is just as much an idiom as team spirit.
 On the latter: "In our team, humor is never too short, helpfulness is a top priority, critical thinking is a sign of maturity, respect and respect for achievement and people and a good deal of enthusiasm for goals and tasks is a must, which distinguishes the team and so too expected from you ".
 Or: In a video on the career website, the team introduces itself briefly.

 You expect an all-rounder genius or shock with top requirements that even Steve Jobs could not have fulfilled?
 Then your mailbox will probably remain empty.
 Explain exactly what is important, what is a sideline and what is a must and, most importantly, that you can learn many of the requirements.

 Limit yourself to a few, but precisely formulated and success and job-relevant requirements!
-Or you encourage: "If you only meet two to three of these requirements, you should contact us.
-You can learn a lot ".
+Or you encourage: "If you only meet two to three of these requirements, you should contact us."
+Many things can be learned ".

 7. Social media is in

 We also have to incorporate into our position display.
 So: We are also on Facebook.
 That's it?
 Say what applicants are expecting interesting things:

 To present a team with a video, a blog in which the team reports about a project, postings on important questions or tweets from apprentices who have just completed their apprenticeship and reveal what they have learned in the company.

 Many job advertisements have them (still).
 But nobody cares about it.
 How about the newest product in the hands of a customer, a current test winner award, original judgments from customers from the Facebook fan page or the diploma transfer to an apprentice?

 Emotions and people - whether customers or employees - are also allowed in job advertisements and not only successful in advertising!